markguinn/silverstripe-cloudassets/README.md

    truncated to the string 'CloudFile' (see CloudAssets.file_placeholder config).
 5. For files (image, etc) the wrapped class overrides Link, URL, etc to point to the CDN version of the file.
-6. For folders, the wrapped class doesn't do much, except that if you try to change the name it throws an error.
-In the future we could cause it to actually rename all the objects underneath it.

 This setup allows you to forgo mounting the cloud storage via s3fs, CloudFuse, etc but shouldn't require changes to the Silverstripe file subsystem.